sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_8_version_tagging/embedding_8_version_tagging.md

 <img src="assets/vt38.png" width="800"/>

-We have now tagged the Workbook to Staging, version 1.
-We can make this what is displayed in the Parent application by changing the one line of code in server.js.
+We have now tagged the Workbook to Staging, version 2.
+We can make this what is displayed in the Parent application embed by changing the one line of code in server.js.

 First, verify in Sigma that the published version is showing the Development connection.
-This is expected:
+Refresh the Sigma Workbook in the browser.
+This result is expected:

 <img src="assets/vt39.png" width="800"/>